cvondrick/videogan/README.md

 For the conditional version, see main_conditional.lua.
 This is similar to main.lua, except the input to the model is a static image.

 To generate videos, see generate.lua.
-This file will also output intermediate layers, such the mask and background image, which you can inspect manually.
+This file will also output intermediate layers, such as the mask and background image, which you can inspect manually.

 Data
 ----